McBenny/test-react-boilerplate/features.md

 - [X] Avoid "Game paused / Game restarted around Timeouts in Game log.

 ##TODO
+- [X] Change suspension colour to orange
+- [ ] Adapt responsiveness for tablets
+- [ ] Allow for a second 2 minutes suspension on an already suspended player (up to 4 minutes)
+- [ ] Build a proper 404 page
 - [ ] Give the ability to filter the list of games per date, competition, round or gender on the Home Screen
 - [ ] I want to be able to delete a game (via popup confirmation)
 - [ ] I want to be able to register an action while the game is on hold (if time is managed)